-In June 2022, the Compensation Committee approved additional relocation assistance for Mr. Field, in light of significantly increased housing costs, and also approved relocation assistance packages for Mr. Papadopoulos and Ms. Simi.
+In June 2022, the Compensation Committee approved relocation assistance packages for Mr. Field, Mr. Papadopoulos, and Ms. Simi.
 In determining that such relocation assistance was warranted, the Compensation Committee took into consideration each executive's performance to date, the criticality of the executive's role and responsibilities in achieving the Company's near- and long-term objectives as well as the significant cost of living differences between the location from which each NEOs was relocating and the Santa Cruz area.
 For Mr. Papadopoulos and Ms. Simi, the Compensation Committee also considered that each was originally hired with the understanding that they would periodically commute from their primary residence to the Company's offices.
-However, more recent increases to the demands of their roles made it desirable that they relocate to be available onsite full time.
+However, more recent increases in the demands of their roles made it desirable that they relocate to be available onsite full-time.

-The relocation packages consisted of a one-time bonus to be paid to the executive upon acceptance by a seller of the executive's offer to purchase a residence within 50 miles of one of our California locations (the "Down Payment Assistance") and additional cash compensation, effective as of the July 8, 2022 payroll (the "Geographic Differential Compensation").
-The Down Payment Assistance will be subject to a pro rata repayment obligation by the NEO if they voluntarily resign or are terminated for "cause" (as defined in the 2021 Plan) within three years after payment of the Down Payment Assistance.
-The Geographic Differential Compensation is not considered part of the NEO's base salary for the purpose of calculating any bonus, equity award or other compensation and would have been canceled if the NEO did not rent or purchase a residence in the specified area by December 31, 2022 and will thereafter be terminated if the NEO does not maintain a residence in the specified area.
+The relocation packages consisted of a one-time bonus to be paid to the executive upon acceptance by a seller of the executive's offer to purchase a residence within 50 miles of one of our California locations (the "Down Payment Assistance") and additional cash compensation (the "Geographic Differential Compensation").
+The Down Payment Assistance will be subject to a pro-rata repayment obligation by the NEO if they voluntarily resign or are terminated for "cause" (as defined in the 2021 Plan) within three years after payment of the Down Payment Assistance.
+The Geographic Differential Compensation is not considered part of the NEO's base salary for the purpose of calculating any bonus, equity award or other compensation and will be terminated if the NEO does not maintain a residence in the specified area.
 The Geographic Differential Compensation is an annual payment that will be reevaluated by the Compensation Committee beginning in 2025 to determine whether it continues to be appropriate in light of the Company's compensation philosophy.
-The Compensation Committee approved the following relocation packages in June 2022:
+Each of Mr. Field, Mr. Papadopoulos, and Ms. Simi received the Geographic Differential Compensation noted during 2023 and none of them received any Down Payment Assistance during that time.